 The large team of volunteers at the Cape have planted hundreds of thousands of plants since 2006.
 Areas of the sanctuary that are not commercially viable have been retired, with some areas being planted with Manuka as a nursery crop and for Manuka honey production.
-Native podocarps are grow through the Manuka.
+Native podocarps are grown through the Manuka.

-While less popular than planting the dunes restoration could not have occurred without extensive and on going weeding.
+While less popular than planting the dunes restoration could not have occurred without extensive and ongoing weeding.
 Volunteers have spent years removing the invasive species and protecting the native species that should be naturally occurring inside the dunes.

 The extensive planting of natives has created habitat for many native species beyond the endangered species released within the sanctuary.
-There has been a consistent increase in population of birds, reptiles & insects as predator numbers have been reduced and habitat has improved.
+There has been a consistent increase in the population of birds, reptiles & insects as predator numbers have been reduced and habitat has improved.

 There are approximately one million pine trees planted within the Sanctuary.
 As with farming & tourism, forestry has been integrated into the sanctuary’s plans so we can provide a model for others wanting to run conservation projects on their farm & forestry land.